Librarika/manual/docs/barcode-labels.md

      ![Barcode Labels page presets](img/barcode-labels-page-presets.png)

 * Select a pre configured print setting from the `Saved Setting` drop down and click `Apply`.
+We have some common label settings for Roll type and Sheet type barcode label.
 * A page will appear like below.
 If you come to this section later times, you will land on this print layout page by default.

       ![Barcode Labels print barcodes](img/barcode-labels-print-barcodes.png)